kaniblu/pytorch-skipthoughts/README.md

     `python -m visdom.server`

     or

-    `tensorboard --logdir=$SAVE_DIR
+    `tensorboard --logdir=$SAVE_DIR`

     If you are using tensorboard as the backend, the directory where you save checkpoints (`save-dir` option) must be specified, as that's where summaries are written.

 2. Prepare a corpus in the same format as the Toronto Book Corpus (words tokenizable by spaces, sentences separated by new lines).
 Then create a vocabulary file by executing

     `python -m torchtextutils.vocab --data_dir $CORPUS_PATH --vocab_path $VOCAB_PATH --cutoff 20000`

-`cutoff` specified the number of top occurring words to leave in the vocabulary set.
+    `cutoff` specifies the number of top occurring words to leave in the vocabulary set.
     In R. Kiros' paper, `20000` was the cutoff threshold.

 3. Create a configuration file for training.
 Available options are listed in `python train.py --help`.
 An example configuration file is listed under examples.
 Many skip-thoughts model options are available, including: